 Advice for new drivers

-I passed my test nearly 6 months ago now and I still remember how it felt.
+I still remember how it felt the day I passed my test.
 After 13 months of supervision, I was suddenly pushed out the door into the cold.
 Expected to navigate roads I'd never seen before and somehow not crash.

-According to the road safety minister Andrew Jones, a third of drivers say they didn't feel prepared for driving alone when they passed their test.
+The road safety minister at the time - Andrew Jones, said a third of drivers don't feel prepared for driving alone when they pass their test.
 That's pretty scary, and part of the reason the government is trialling a new test that includes motorway driving and navigation.

 How to get comfortable with driving alone